visgl/tsc/CHARTER.md

 Decision making and voting follow the practices adopted by the CPC and described in [Section 9](https://github.com/openjs-foundation/cross-project-council/blob/main/CPC-CHARTER.md#section-9-decision-making) and [Section 10](https://github.com/openjs-foundation/cross-project-council/blob/main/CPC-CHARTER.md#section-10-voting) of the CPC Charter respectively.

- - **Eligibility:** All steering committee members are voting members and may participate in any vote.

- - **Quorum:** A quorum is established when at least 50% of steering committee members members are present.
-The steering committee members may meet without quorum, but may not make binding decisions.

- - **Votes During Meetings:** When quorum is met, decisions require a simple majority of the steering committee members present.

- - **Electronic Votes:** Decisions made asynchronously (e.g., over email or GitHub) require a simple majority of all steering committee members.

- - **Escalation:** If a vote results in a tie or fails to resolve a dispute, any TSC member may refer the matter to the OpenJS Foundation Board for mediation or guidance.

 ### Section 4.3: Other Project Roles

 Section Intentionally Left Blank